corinnebosley/cartopy/docs/source/matplotlib/intro.rst

 ----------------------

-Once you have the map just the way you want it, data can be added to it in exactly the same way as with normal matplotlib axes.
+Once you have the map just the way you want it, data can be added to it in exactly the same way as with normal Matplotlib axes.
 By default, the coordinate system of any data added to a GeoAxes is the same as the coordinate system of the GeoAxes itself, to control which coordinate system that the given data is in, you can add the ``transform`` keyword with an appropriate :class:`cartopy.crs.CRS` instance: